hashicorp/go-kms-wrapping/extras/kms/README.md

-  **IMPORTANT**: You should define a FK from `kms_root_key.scope_id` with cascading deletes and updates to the PK of the table within your domain that tracks scopes.
+  **IMPORTANT**: You should define a FK from `kms_root_key.scope_id` with cascading deletes and updates to the PK of the table within your domain that contains scopes.
 This FK will prevent orphaned kms keys.

   For example, you could assign organizations and projects scope IDs and then associate a set of keys with each org and project within your domain.

-- `root key`:  the KEKs (keys to encrypt keys) of the system.
+- `root key`:  the KEKs (key-encryption-key) of the system.

-- `data key`:  the DEKs (keys to encrypt data) of the system and must have a parent root key and a purpose.
+- `data key`:  the DEKs (data-encryption-key) of the system and must have a parent root key and a purpose.

+- `data key version`: versions of DEKs (data-encryption-key) which are used to encrypt/decrypt data.

+  **IMPORTANT**: You should define a FK with a restricted delete from any application table that stores encrypted data to `kms_data_key_version(private_id)`.
+This FK will prevent kms keys from being deleted that are currently being used to encrypt/decrypt data.

+  For example, you have a table named `oidc` which contains the app's encrypted oidc client_secret.
+The `oidc` table should have a `key_id` column with a restricted FK to `kms_data_key_version(private_id)` which prevents in use DEKs from being deleted.

 - `purpose`:  Each data key (DEK) must have a one purpose.
 For example, you could define a purpose of `client-secrets` for a DEK that will be